ropensci-archive/roweb2/content/blog/2020-05-04-covid-19-open-data/index.md

   - data
   - data-access
   - open-data
-description: "Open data for research when you can't get to the lab or field"
+description: "Open data for your research when you can't get to the lab or field"
 # twitterImg: blog/2019/06/04/post-template/name-of-image.png
 output:
   html_document: